JoelVO/generating_avatar_with_Stable_Diffusion/README.md

 ## Methodology

-Choosing the network I would work with was an easy pick since keras already has a page dedicated to [Stable Diffusion](https://keras.io/examples/generative/random_walks_with_stable_diffusion/) and where it's shown how the conditional diffusion done with the prompts has a vector-space nature in the sense that, given that you use the same Gaussian distributed noise patch and you enter two prompts,you can interpolate their encodded representation and the resulting images would be interpolated versions of your prompts themselves which is great because then I knew I will be working in a latent space where its vector space properties are more or less consistent.
+Choosing the network I would work with was an easy pick since keras already has a page dedicated to [Stable Diffusion](https://keras.io/examples/generative/random_walks_with_stable_diffusion/) where it's shown how the conditional diffusion done with the prompts has a vector-space nature in the sense that, given that you use the same Gaussian distributed noise patch and you enter two prompts,you can interpolate their encodded representation and the resulting images would be interpolated versions of your prompts themselves, which is good news because then I knew I will be working in a latent space where its vector space properties are more or less consistent.

 That's great but, to which extent does this work?
-I mean, in their page Keras show this very cute example in which Golden Retriever becomes a bowl of fruit, so if I call the embedded versions of this prompts $p_1$ and $p_2$ respectively, then the interpolation process would be nothing but $(1-t)p_1 + tp_2$ with $t$ going from 0 to 1.
+I mean, in their page Keras show this very cute example in which a Golden Retriever becomes a bowl of fruit, so if I call the embedded versions of this prompts $p_1$ and $p_2$ respectively, then the interpolation process would be nothing but $(1-t)p_1 + tp_2$ with $t$ going from 0 to 1.
 After rearranging, we have that we can understand the interpolation as
-$p_1 + t(p_2-p_1)$ which looks nice because if $p_2-p1$ has some meaning as *interpolator vector*, it would mean that other dogs can be turned into bowls of fruit just by adding that vector to the representation, maybe even some other animals.
+$p_1 + t(p_2-p_1)$ which looks nice because if $p_2-p1$ has some meaning as *interpolator vector*, it would mean that other dogs can be turned into bowls of fruit just by adding that vector to their representation, maybe even some other animals.

-Testing out this idea I took as my new prompts:
+Testing this idea out I took as my new prompts:

 - prompt_3 = "A watercolor painting of a Grayhound at the beach"
 - prompt_4 = "A Golden Retriever at the beach"